William T. Fitzsimons

 Fitzsimons was killed in a German air raid on September 4, 1917 along with Pvt.
 Oscar Tugo, Pvt.
 Rudolph Rubino and Pvt.
 Leslie Woods, when bombs fell on Base Hospital No. 5 near Dannes-Camiers in Pas-de-Calais, France.
+He was laid to rest in the afternoon of September 5, 1917 with full military honors in the British cemetery at Etaples along with the three enlisted men who also perished.
+Fitzsimons' body was later moved to the Somme American Cemetery and Memorial at Bony, Aisne, France.